-What is menu engineering and why do you need it
+What is menu engineering, and why do you need it

 Menu engineering stands for the tricks and methods with which restaurant owners evaluate and construct their menu and pricing.
 Menu engineering uses extensive sales data and food cost analysis to guide decisions on what dishes to feature and their price.
-With that data, any business can categorise menu items based on popularity (mainly sales volume) and profitability.
+With that data, any business can categorize menu items based on popularity (mainly sales volume) and profitability.

 The primary objective of menu engineering is to boost the profitability of your restaurant business.
-It allows you to persuade your guests to buy what you want without them realising it because, as a menu engineering ninja, you will be able to make sure that the dishes with the largest revenue will be the ones your customers will buy.
+It allows you to persuade your guests to buy what you want without them realizing it because, as a menu engineering ninja, you will be able to make sure that the dishes with the largest revenue will be the ones your customers will buy.

 What does it mean for restaurant owners?

-Properly engineered menus rely on appropriate pricing, food cost calculations, and understanding of each item's contribution margin, resulting in better business decisions and simpler ordering process from the business owner's perspective.
+Properly engineered menus rely on appropriate pricing, food cost calculations, and understanding of each item's contribution margin, resulting in better business decisions and a simpler ordering process from the business owner's perspective.

 What does it mean for customers?